-If you own a property with someone else as a tenant in common, you both own a specific share of the property.
-But if the other tenant in common dies, you don’t automatically inherit their share.
-Instead, the person who gets their share will depend on whether or not they left a Will.
+If you co-own a property with someone else as a tenant in common, you both own a specific share of the property.
+But if the other co-owner dies, you don’t automatically inherit their share – it will depend on whether or not they left a Will.

 We understand that losing someone can be a very emotional and distressing time.
-If you’ve lost a tenant in common and you’re unsure what your options are, our experienced Probate Solicitors will be happy to discuss your situation with you.
+If you’ve lost someone that you owned a property with, and you’re unsure what your options are, our experienced Probate Lawyers will be happy to discuss your situation with you.

 Get in touch today for free initial legal advice.